andreadev-it/neorg-module-tutorials/part-3.md

 -- Extract the tree from the `document` to the current node local tree = module.private.get_node_tree(node)

--- Convert the typescript nodes to their types local tree_types = module.private.get_types(tree)
+-- Convert the treesitter nodes to their types local tree_types = module.private.get_types(tree)

 -- Get the separator from the config, or set it as a single space